moxieBKjazzy/harker/README.md

 ## About the collection

-This collection includes Micahel P. Harker photographs of historical barns and out building in Iowa.

-These images led to him writing the book, Harker’s Barns: Visions of an American Icon and presenting lectures and exhibits on these photographs.
+Michael P. Harker is an Iowa-based photographer.
+In 1993 he began a series of photographs of barns and other outbuildings in Iowa.
+This project grew into a series of lectures, exhibits, and a book entitled Harker's Barns: Visions of an American Icon documenting Iowa's barns.
+This collection contains a selection of photographs taken for the book.

 ## License